home-assistant/core/.github/ISSUE_TEMPLATE/BUG_REPORT.md

 ## Problem-relevant `configuration.yaml`
 <!--
   An example configuration that caused the problem for you.
 Fill this out even if it seems unimportant to you.
-Please be sure to remove personal information like password other credentials.
+Please be sure to remove personal information like passwords, private URLs and other credentials.
 -->

 ```yaml